Gaarv/kadenze-dl/README.md

             - "creative-applications-of-deep-learning-with-tensorflow-i"

-The workers value define how many parallelized downloads should run
+The workers value define how many parallelized downloads should run Note : multiprocessing is disabled for now, working on it

 course name should be as it appears in the URL, examples :